nursix/drkcm/docs/source/dev/settings.rst

    settings.base.template = ("locations.DE", "MYAPP")

-This is useful to separate e.g. locale-specific settings from use-case configurations, so that both can be reused across multiple deployments.
+This is useful to separate e.g. locale-specific settings from use-case configurations, so that both can be reused independently across multiple deployments.